exness/userver/scripts/docs/en/userver/logging.md

         log-level: WARNING
 ```

-Logging per line and file can be overridden at runtime using @ref USERVER_LOG_DYNAMIC_DEBUG dynamic config.
+Logging per line and file can be overridden at runtime using @ref USERVER_LOG_DYNAMIC_DEBUG dynamic config,
+see also @ref USERVER_LOG_DYNAMIC_DEBUG_details.

 ### Dynamic change of the logging level